abhilash-sunkara/SciFair/README.md

 # SciFair

-This repositiry contains all the code for my Science Fair Project
+This repository contains all the code for my Science Fair Project